-Why is Hue called the "capital" of Vietnamese vegetarian food by British newspapers?
+Why is Hue referred to by British newspapers as the "capital" of Vietnamese vegetarian cuisine?

 10/08/2025

-Travel writer Daniel Stables wrote an impressive article in National Geographic magazine, exploring the ancient capital of Hue and praising its vegetarian cuisine.
-He affirmed that Hue is the "vegetarian capital" of Vietnam, with origins from the Nguyen Dynasty and the profound influence of Buddhism.
-The uniqueness of Hue's vegetarian cuisine is not only in its diversity and sophistication in preparation, but also in its high aesthetic value and profound philosophies, attracting international tourists.
+Travel writer Daniel Stables wrote an impressive article in National Geographic magazine, exploring the ancient capital of Hue and celebrating its vegetarian cuisine.
+He asserted that Hue is the "vegetarian food capital" of Vietnam, with origins dating back to the Nguyen Dynasty and the profound influence of Buddhism.
+The uniqueness of Hue's vegetarian cuisine lies not only in its diversity and refined preparation methods but also in its high aesthetic value and profound philosophies, attracting international tourists.

 Recently, in National Geographic magazine, British culture and travel writer Daniel Stables wrote an impressive article about his exploration of the ancient capital of Hue.
-Following a local tour guide, Daniel learned about the history, culture and especially the unique and sophisticated vegetarian cuisine of this land.
-To him, Hue is not only an ancient capital but also the "vegetarian food capital of Vietnam," where traditional culinary styles are reviving brilliantly.
+Following a local guide, Daniel learned about the history, culture, and especially the unique and refined vegetarian cuisine of this region.
+For him, Hue is not only an ancient capital but also the "vegetarian food capital of Vietnam," where traditional culinary styles are experiencing a vibrant revival.

 Related articles